seed95/Lalaei/README.md

 ## Functions
 ### Function Declaration
+Functions should start with a lower letter and have a capital letter for each new word after that.
-If the fucntion is not inside the class must be start with `pna_`.
+If the fucntion is not inside the class must be start with project name(Pna).
+For better understanding refer to following examples:
 ```
 // In a class:
-QString funcName(QString varName, int varName2, int defaultArgument = 1);
+QString funcName(QString var_name, int var_name2, int default_argument = 1);

 // Without class:
 // For example see pna_utils.h